xShinnRyuu/amazon-neptune-tools/neo4j-to-neptune/readme.md

 #### Configuration with YAML

-The `convert-csv` utility supports conversion configuration through the YAML file for ID transformation, label mapping, and filtering:
+The `convert-csv` utility conversion process can be configured through the YAML file for ID transformation, label mapping, and filtering:

 ```bash
 java -jar neo4j-to-neptune.jar convert-csv \